 Although a blood stem cell transplant is used most often to treat patients with a blood cell disorder, it is also a potential treatment for patients with an autoimmune diseaseA disease that results when the immune system mistakenly attacks the body's own tissues. such as lupus or multiple sclerosis; an immune deficiency disease such as SCIDSSevere combined immunodeficiency syndrome. or Wiskott-Aldrich Syndrome; inborn errors of metabolism such as Hurler's Syndrome; and solid tumors such as neuroblastoma or a brain tumor.

-The American Society for Blood & Marrow Transplantation (ASBMT) has issued guidelines about when it is appropriate to transplant patients with various diseases.
-The Be the Match web site also has information about transplants for specific diseases.
+The American Society for Blood & Marrow Transplantation (ASBMT) has also issued guidelines about when it is appropriate to transplant patients with various diseases.

 Number of Transplants & Outcome Data